Skip to product information

 Attend Your Appointment

-At your chosen clinic, a trained nurse or phlebotomist will collect your blood sample using the kit you bring.
-If a sample collection courier is not available at the site, you’ll be asked to take the sealed sample with you and post it using the prepaid packaging provided.
+Collect your sample using the kit provided, following the instructions.
+If a sample collection courier is not available, please seal your sample securely and return it using the prepaid packaging provided.

 • Test to Check Vitamin D Deficiency